insidae/website/content/2021-02-13/index.md

 I was lucky enough to see one in person visiting Paris a few years back.

 Today the illusion is used everywhere from film and television, to video games and websites, and can achieve a wide variety of results depending on how it's implemented.
-It can get as complex, or be as simple as you need it to be.
+It can be as complex, or as simple as you need it to be.

 In fact, some of the reasons I chose this particular poster in the first place (flat colours, simple shapes, strong perspective) also make it ideal to demonstrate the parallax effect.